junxit/us-congress-bills-113/bill.md

 >     - **(E)** Debt management strategies that are designed to facilitate the repayment of such indebtedness.
 >     - **(F)** An explanation that the borrower has the options to prepay each loan, pay each loan on a shorter schedule, and change repayment plans.
 >     - **(G)** For each Federal Direct PLUS Loan made on behalf of a dependent student for which the borrower is receiving counseling under this subsection, the contact information for the loan servicer of the loan and a link to such servicer’s Website.
->   - **(6)** *Annual loan acceptance* Prior to making the first disbursement of a loan made under part D (other than a Federal Direct Consolidation Loan) to a borrower for an award year, an eligible institution, shall, as part of carrying out the counseling requirements of this subsection for the loan, ensure that the borrower accepts the loan for such award year by—
+>   - **(6)** *Annual loan acceptance* Prior to making the first disbursement of a loan made under part D (other than a Federal Direct Consolidation Loan) to a borrower for an award year, an eligible institution, shall, as part of carrying out the counseling requirements of this subsection for the loan, ensure that after receiving the applicable counseling under paragraphs (2), (4), and (5) for the loan the borrower accepts the loan for such award year by—
 >     - **(A)** signing the master promissory note for the loan;
 >     - **(B)** signing and returning to the institution a separate written statement that affirmatively states that the borrower accepts the loan; or
 >     - **(C)** electronically signing an electronic version of the statement described in subparagraph (B).